cjcliffe/CubicSDR-Manual/application-window.rst

 All modems have the following basic properties, other options may be available depending on the modem type:

-* "Audio Out" can be configured per-modem; each modem can be routed to any available audio output.
+* "Audio Out" can be configured per modem; each modem can be routed to any available audio output.

 Tuning Bar
 ==========